eunos-1128/QMEAN/doc/source/run_qmean_scoring.rst

                               settings=conf.SwissmodelSettings(), \
                               use_nn = True])

+  The QMEANScorer allows to calculate various scores from the QMEAN universe.
+They can be accessed through the class attributes that follow a lazy evaluation scheme, i.e. scores are only calculated if they're actually requested.
+  Plotting functions are also available to visualize the calculated scores.

   :param model:         The model you want to assess.
 Only the selection
                         returned when calling model.Select("peptide=true")
                         will be used for evaluation.
 Residue numbers are used